Generative-Program-Analysis/icse23-artifact-evaluation/README.md

     - GenSym implements a few variants staged symbolic interpreters (i.e. compilers), which are contained in `src/main/scala/engines`.
 The default and most mature compile is `src/main/scala/engines/ImpCPSEngine.scala` that generates CPS code and uses in-place update when possible.
 - `src/test` contains testing infrastructure that are used in Github CI

+## 3. Hardware Requirements

+The artifact evaluation involves running parallel symbolic execution, therefore we recommend using a machine with at least 16 physical cores and 32GB of memory.
+The artifact only supports x86-64 architecture running Linux-based operating systems.

+To obtain accurate performance numbers and minimize interference, the evaluation process also requires exclusive use of the machine.

+Note: The experiment result reported in the paper is obtained from a machine with 96 physical cores (192 physical+logical cores) and 3TB memory (although we will not use that much memory).
+Different hardware environment may result in numbers with different characteristics, but we expect the trend/ratio to be similar.

 ## 4. Kick-the-Tires

-**Expected Time: <15 minutes**
+**Expected Time: 15 minutes**

 In this Kick-the-Tires step, we make a basic sanity check of the whole compilation pipeline.
 We use a simple branching program as example and explain the pipeline.

 The first preparation step is to generate GenSym's external models.
+These models simulate symbolic behaviors of external functions, such as the POSIX file system.
-GenSym defines models for external functions in a Scala DSL, which will be generated to C++ functions that can be used together with compiled application code.
+GenSym defines models for external functions in a Scala DSL, which will be generated to C++ functions that can be used together with the compiled application code.
 To do this, we start an interactive `sbt` session by running (`start_sbt` sets necessary parameters for JVM and invokes `sbt`):